 - feelings of depression and anxiety

 The causes of these conditions are very different.
-RA is an autoimmune disease that causes the body’s immune system to attack the joints.
-Fibromyalgia is a disorder accompanied by musculoskeletal pain and symptoms of fatigue, trouble sleeping, and problems with memory and mood.
+RA is an autoimmune disorder that causes the body’s immune system to attack its joints.
+Fibromyalgia is a disorder marked by musculoskeletal pain and symptoms of fatigue, trouble sleeping, and problems with memory and mood.

-You should always talk to your doctor about your symptoms.
-Knowing how they are different can help your doctor make a more accurate diagnosis.
-Learn how these two conditions differ.
+Talk to your doctor about your symptoms, and give them as much detail as you can.
+Knowing what you’re experiencing can help your doctor make a more accurate diagnosis.

 About 63 percent of people with fibromyalgia report lower back pain, while about 47 percent report:

 Another study, published in the journal PAIN Practice, compared people with fibromyalgia and RA to a healthy control group before and after exercise.

 Researchers found that people with RA showed decreased pain after exercise.
 The results were not significant for people with fibromyalgia.

 Both conditions can cause sleep disturbances and fatigue.
 But sleep problems in people with fibromyalgia tend to be more draining.

 A preliminary study found that women with fibromyalgia reported greater daytime sleepiness and fatigue than women with RA.
 However, the Multiple Sleep Latency Test (MSLT) showed that women with fibromyalgia had less objective daytime sleepiness compared to women with RA.

 With RA, fatigue can also be a result of inflammation and anemia.
 Anemia, or the lack of red blood cells, affects up to two-thirds of people with RA.